santshvm/QuizWebApp/README.md

 ## Day-1

-->Created a basic homepage layout using HTML and CSS flexbox. (fileName: index.html and styles.css)
+->Create a basic homepage layout using HTML and CSS flexbox. (fileName: index.html and styles.css)
 <br>

 ### Screenshot